YYCoder/rename-files/README.md

 # rename-files
-rename batch of files using JXA
+Rename batch of files interactively using JXA 😁~